List of Chinese spy cases in the United States: Xuehua Edward Peng

 On September 30, 2019, the FBI arrested Xuehua Peng, also known as Edward Peng, 56, for acting as an illegal foreign agent in delivering classified United States national security information to officials of the People's Republic of China's Ministry of State Security (MSS).
 Mr Peng, 56, of Hayward, California, was caught on FBI surveillance video completing a "dead drop" in a Northern California hotel room, and allegedly completed five more dead drops between 2015 and 2018.
 He was arrested on September 27, 2019, at his residence in Hayward, California, and denied bail at a court hearing.
 On March 16, 2020, Peng was sentenced to 48 months in prison, and ordered to pay a $30,000 fine.

 Hao Zhang

 On June 26, 2020, Hao Zhang, 41, of China, was found guilty of economic espionage, theft of trade secrets, and conspiring to commit both offenses.
 Zhang conspired to and did steal trade secrets from two U.S. electronics companies: Avago and Skyworks.
 Zhang intended to steal the trade secrets for the benefit of the People's Republic of China.

 Yeo Jun Wei

 Yeo Jun Wei, also known as Dickson Yeo, a Singaporean national, pled guilty on July 24, 2020, to acting in the United States as an illegal agent of Chinese intelligence.
-Yeo admitted to setting up a fake consulting company to target U.S. government employees and an Army officer to obtain information for the government of China.
+Yeo admitted to using the professional networking website LinkedIn and setting up a fake consulting company to target U.S. government employees and an Army officer to obtain classified and sensitive information for the Chinese government.He was sentenced to 14 months in prison in October 2020.